NAZI BEER HALLS IN MUNICH

 In the days of the Third Reich, this very location within a march route of the failed ‘Beer Hall Putsch’ was attributed as much as ‘Cradle of the movement’ (nationals-socialistic).
 As far back as the middle of the XVI century, the city district was already praised as a home for beer houses.
 The things were going do brilliantly, that in 1696 a cozy alley, a filiation from the Tal street, was entitled as Sterneckerstraße after an owner of the brewery, who had this plot of land in his ownership.
 At the turn of the XX century, the historical buildings on the intersection of Tal and Sterneckerstraße were demolished and replaced with a new city district with a new five-story building, built up in 1902.
-At this historical sense, by the time a young ‘Deutsche Arbeiterpartei’ under Anton Drexler used to bring together one evening a week, generally on Fridays, within one of the halls of Sterneckebrau beer house, the building was a whole new.
+In this historical sense, by the time a young ‘Deutsche Arbeiterpartei’ under Anton Drexler used to bring together one evening a week, generally on Fridays, within one of the halls of Sterneckebrau beer house, the building was a whole new.
 For all that, Sterneckebrau was attributed to a low-class category of the Munich beer halls and its owner had no perspective to gain as much audience as HOFBRAUHAUS or LOWENBRAUKELLER at that time.